Taylor-Chu/Small-scale-RI-imaging/README.md

 If you'd like to use our trained AIRI denoisers, you can find the ONNX files on [Heriot-Watt Research Portal](https://doi.org/10.17861/aa1f43ee-2950-4fce-9140-5ace995893b0).
 You should download `v1_airi_astro-based_oaid_shelf.zip` and `v1_airi_mri-based_mrid_shelf.zip`, then copy the unzipped folders to ``$SSRI/airi_denoisers/`` folder of this repository.
 Alternatively, make sure to update the full paths to the DNNs in the `.csv` file of the denoiser shelf.

 ### Python environment
-We recommend to start by creating virtual environment with python version higher than 3.11 using management tools such as ``conda`` or ``venv``.
-Users should then refer to [PyTorch official website](https://pytorch.org) for the proper command to install the PyTorch version that fits your system.
+We recommend to start by creating virtual environment with Python version higher than 3.11 using management tools such as ``conda`` or ``venv``.
+Refer to [PyTorch official website](https://pytorch.org) for the proper command to install the adequate PyTorch version.
 Finally, install other required packages using the following command:

 ```bash
 pip install -r requirements.txt